 If you’re traveling north, you’ll need to take the ramp on your left as you approach Lawton Street, take a right at the top of the ramp or stairs (staying on the same side of the street), cross back over the corridor and White Street, veer right at the next trail, and follow that down to meet White Street.
 Make a right.
 Take the trail down White Street to the southeast corner of Gordon White Park, until you see the entrance to the Westside Trail to the left across the street.
 Cross at the designated crosswalk.

-This is how you navigate the Westside Trail around where the corridor has been preserved for transit; however, that corridor is available as an interim trail should you choose to walk the unpaved portion and save yourself some distance.
-As with all Atlanta BeltLine interim trails, there is no lighting and the terrain may be rough so please use caution.
+This is how you navigate the Westside Trail around where the corridor has been preserved for transit; however, that corridor is available as an unpaved trail should you choose to walk the unpaved portion and save yourself some distance.
+As with all Atlanta BeltLine unpaved trails, there is no lighting and the terrain may be rough so please use caution.